mrdotan/apicv10/instructions/Lab9/index.md

 Prerequisites: None

- Create a GraphQL Proxy API
+ Create a GraphQL API with StepZen
 =================================================================================

-1. Select Develop API and click Add-\>API
+1. Go to https://stepzen.com/developers and click on 'Start for Free' button.

     ![](images/tutorial_html_c0c5acec16e566bb.png)